conor1982/Iris_Project_2020/README.md

 *	Summarise all
 *	Summarise each variable – variable for each group script
 *	Append to text file summary – out put redirection script
+*   COMPLETE - FOR REVIEW AND FURTHER CLEAN UP, REFERENCES ETC.
+*   README SECTION TO BE ADDED

 ## 5. Histograms
 *	Save Histogram of each variable to png – script
 *	Overlap Histograms to show frequency of each variable – script
 *	References
+*   SAMPLE CODE CREATED - ONGOING

 ## 6. Scatter plots
 *	Scatter plots for each variable – script